datoviz/datoviz/README.md

-# Datoviz: scientific visualization with Vulkan
+# Datoviz: GPU interactive scientific data visualization with Vulkan

 **Datoviz** is an open-source **high-performance interactive scientific data visualization library** leveraging the graphics processing unit (**GPU**) for speed, visual quality, and scalability.
 It supports both 2D and 3D rendering, as well as minimal graphical user interfaces (using the [Dear ImGUI library](https://github.com/ocornut/imgui)).